zhol0777/is-this-good/README.md

 ### Durock/Everglide/JWK

-DOES NOT WORK WITH OUTEMU HOTSWAP WITHOUT SANDING PINS

 Starting off by [selling fake Tealios with Gateron top housing molds](https://www.theremingoat.com/blog/t1s?rq=t1), JWK produces some of the smoothest linears available on the market, and a respectable range of tactile options.
 Famous for producing the budget switch commonly referred to as “JWICK”s, and infamous for producing recolors of their base linear or tactile frequently for vendors who understand how much people like to color-coordinate their switches with the rest of their board.
-Their major flaw is that their tops tend to lend a particular “thin” topping out sound, and some enthusiasts mitigate against this by replacing the tops with those from Cherry MX switches.
+Their major flaw is that their tops tend to lend a particular “thin” topping out sound, and some enthusiasts mitigate against this by replacing the tops with nylon tops from Cherry MX switches.

 #### Everglide Aqua King/Water King

 Tolerance issues and overapplication of thick factory lube prevented earlier revisions from having consistent stem return.
 After degreasing them and re-applying thinner lube these things turn out alright, but that is much more work than you deserve to put into a jank switch.
-Just get Tecsee Ice Candies/Snow Globes or get over not having RGB shine completely through your switch.
+Consider Tecsee Ice Candies/Snow Globes or get over not having RGB shine completely through your switch.

 ### Outemu

-Outemu has a bad rap for prominent leaf ping on occasion, and the fact that their switches appear in the cheapest of boards (Tecware, Redragon, etc.) does little to help their reputation.
+Outemu switches have a bad rap for prominent leaf ping on occasion, and the fact that their switches appear in the cheapest of boards (Tecware, Redragon, etc.) does little to help their reputation.
 If you can lube the leaf and spring, you can get some bargain basement cheap switches that are pretty decent.

 #### Gazzew x Outemu “Boba” Switches